kempoo/knob/README.md

 - The maximum value you need for the range of values [min,max]

+### step (type: number)

+- knob step which defines minum value for meterValue to change its value

 ### value (type: number)

 - The starting value you want for the knob.
 Consider to put a value between min and max.